mandelsoft/documents/config/README.md

 <img src="./media/cascade.png" style="width:50%" />
 </center>*

-With the introduction of libraries we open the scenario to providing basic installers applicable to a wide range of applications.
+With the introduction of libraries we open the scenario for providing basic installers applicable to a wide range of applications.
 The concrete product installer is provided by a library or module set with a product specific composition of elements offered by the underlying basic installer.
-We can clearliy distinguish between the the basis installer, its specialization for a dedicated application or product, and its application for a particular installation instance.
+We can clearly distinguish between the basis installer, its specialization for a dedicated application or product, and its application for a particular installation instance.
-There are two basic possibilities where such a library can be located:
+There are two basic possibilities where such libraries can be located:
-- It can be localized on the right hand side together with the technical basic installer itself to support generic application installations.
+- It can be located on the right hand side together with the technical basic installer itself to support generic application installations.
-  This way it is used to offer a higher-level abstraction or comfort for the development of particular product installers.
-The installer itself is generalized to an installer framework applicable for installer development for a particular application domain, whose basic installation capabilities are defined by the core functions of the technical installer code and the abstractions provided by the library.
+  This way, it is used to offer a higher-level abstraction or comfort for the development of particular product installers.
+The underlying installer itself is generalized to an installer framework applicable for installer development for a particular application domain.
+Its basic installation capabilities are defined by the core functions of the underlying technical installer code and the abstractions provided by the library.

 - Or it can be located on the left hand side as part of the installed product to compose elements of the DSL provided by the installer code to meet the